Have you always considered dabbling in the long-range hunting scenario?

 Few organizations and hunting associations feel that any shot after 200 m should be considered long-range hunting, while few hunters think it is anywhere related to 600 m to 1000 m.
 A 500 m shot might seem very easy, but to carry that shot with precision, one needs immense practice.

-As mentioned earlier, you need to carry out proper calculations to shoot an animal in a long-range hunt successfully.
+As mentioned earlier, you need to carry out proper calculations to find out the precise bullet drop and to shoot an animal in a long-range hunt successfully.

 To help you get the most precise results, you can use the ballistics app to do the math.
 Ballistic math is usually calculated in either minute of angle (MOA) or milliradians (Mils).